MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-fundamentals.md

 ## Certificate-based authentication
 This section provides a basic understanding of the various certificates being used when a client or device performs certificate-based authentication.

-The following steps desribe the handshake that takes place between a client and a relying party service during certificate-based authentication.
+The following steps describe the handshake that takes place between a client and a relying party service during certificate-based authentication.

 1. The client issues some form of hello packet to the relying party.
 2. The relying party responds, stating that it wishes to communicate over secure TLS/SSL.
 The client and relying party perform the SSL handshake and a secure channel is established.